National's new leader: Who is Todd Muller, the MP who defeated Simon Bridges

-For most New Zealanders, the name Todd Muller is one they wouldn't have likely heard until this week.
+For many New Zealanders, the name Todd Muller is one they may not have heard until this week.

-Although the Bay of Plenty National MP has wide-name recognition in the agri-business community, he is far from a household name.
+Although the Bay of Plenty National MP has wide name recognition in the agri-business community, he is far from a household name.

 But that all began to change on Wednesday afternoon, after news broke he would be challenging Simon Bridges for the leadership of the party.